 BIR Form 1901 is used for Self-employed individuals, mixed-income earners, and estates/trusts.

-Those individuals who are earning compensation income purely and non-resident citizens or resident alien employees will use the BIR Form 1902 for registration.
+Those individuals earning compensation income purely and non-resident citizens or resident alien employees will use the BIR Form 1902 for registration.

 Corporations and partnerships, including government-owned and controlled corporations, will use the BIR Form 1903 for registration.

-Application for Registration of one-time taxpayer and persons registering under EO 98 (securing a TIN to be able to transact with any government office) should use the BIR Form 1904.
+Application for Registration of one-time taxpayer and persons registering under EO 98 (securing a TIN to transact with any government office) should use the BIR Form 1904.

 Step 2: Submit the Documentary Requirements and Other Forms